 It may not take itself too seriously, but Glasgow has a serious amount to offer.
-Scotland’s largest city, Glasgow is a true culture capital, home to world-class museums, vibrant festivals, and one of the best live music scenes in Britain.
-The city boasts an array of top-notch restaurants, is famed for its friendly locals, irreverent sense of humour.
+Scotland’s largest city, Glasgow is a true culture capital.
+The city is home to world-class museums, an array of top-notch restaurants, is famed for its friendly locals, irreverent sense of humour.
 The iconic Wellington statue, adorned with a traffic cone, is a prime example of the locals' sense of humour.
 With its mix of independent and high-street shops, the city is considered to be something of a shopper's paradise too.

 If you’re planning a city break in Glasgow or are even a regular visitor, check out these tips and discover something new next time you’re in town.

 1. Ashton Lane

 Though well-known to locals, visitors to Glasgow might easily miss the charms of Ashton Lane if they don’t keep their eyes peeled!
-Hidden away in the city’s West End, this picturesque cobbled street is adorned with fairy lights and is home to a number of great bars and restaurants, including the famous Ubiquitous Chip and the Grosvenor Cinema.
+Hidden away in the city’s West End, this picturesque cobbled street is adorned with fairy lights and is home to a number of great bars and restaurants, including the famous Ubiquitous Chip.

 Scots love a good cup of tea, and few places offer more variety than Tchai-Ovna.
 This charming, slightly ramshackled little cafe is housed in a former 19th century stables, tucked into a cobbled lane in the city’s West End.
-In addition to dozens of types of tasty leaf tea, they serve delicious vegan and vegetarian food and also host live music three or four times a week.
+In addition to dozens of types of tasty leaf tea, they serve delicious vegan and vegetarian food.

 3. The Necropolis